[Solved]: "Your Connection Is Not Private" Error

 Method 11.
 Reinstall Chrome

-If none of the suggested methods helps, try reinstalling Google Chrome (via the «Control Panel» > «Programs and Features» for Windows or using «Finder» for Mac).
+If none of the suggested methods help, try reinstalling Google Chrome (via the «Control Panel» > «Programs and Features» for Windows or using «Finder» for Mac).

 Method 12.
 Disable SSL in Chrome